mdanny/IPP/Laboratory_1/README.md

 `$ node server.js`

 **Tip:** Use nodemon to have your server restart on file changes.
 Install nodemon using `npm install -g nodemon`.
 Then start your server with `nodemon server.js`.

+We should be able to go to our browser and see the message from the route we created.
+Go to *http://localhost:8080* and you’ll see: